Endocrine, nutritional and metabolic diseases (diabetes)

 What is the role of biobanks?

-Biobanks (also known as biological resource centers) are entities responsible for the management of biological samples and their associated data.
+Biobanks (also known as biological resource centers) are entities responsible for the management of human biological samples specimen and their associated data.
 These structures can collect and preserve biological samples from patients with endocrine, nutritional and metabolic diseases in the form of samples inventory.

 Endocrine diseases are due to a dysfunction in hormone secretion from endocrine glands (thyroid, hypothalamus, pituitary gland, adrenal glands etc.).
 Nutritional diseases result from an exceeded or underrun dietary imbalance.
 Finally, metabolic diseases affect the metabolism of certain elements in humans such as carbohydrates, lipids, iron, calcium etc.